lcalem/lcalem.github.io/_posts/2019-07-09-rlss-healthcare.md

 ### Structured bandits

-One of these settings that arise when we want to apply bandits in practice is the case where we have a __big__ number of actions. now we can't treat the problem like a normal bandit otherwise it would take too much time before converging because we need to try all the actions enough times to converge.
+One of the settings that arise when we want to apply bandits in practice is the case where we have a __big__ number of actions. now we can't treat the problem like a normal bandit otherwise it would take too much time before converging because we need to try all the actions enough times to converge.

-One solution to this problem if we don't have such an amount of time is to assume there is some kind of __structure__ underlying our action space.
+One solution to this problem is to assume there is some kind of __structure__ underlying our action space.
 We are going to exploit this structure in order to learn faster, by sharing information across the actions.

 <div class="img-block" style="width: 350px; float: right; margin-left: 20px;">
     <img src="/imgs/rlss/rlss_fig_5_1.png"/>
     <span><strong>Fig 5.1.</strong> Structure in actions.
 Source: <a href="https://rlss.inria.fr/files/2019/07/RLSS_audrey_durand.pdf">Audrey Durand</a></span>
 </div>

-As a quick recap of the [structure bandits lecture](), in the structured bandit setting, instead of having on independent $\mu_k$ per action (represented as the x-axis on figure 5.1), our actions are now represented by features $\mathcal{X}$ and our expected reward is a function of these features $f: \mathcal{X} \mapsto \mathbb{R}$.
+As a quick recap of the structure bandits lecture (coming soon<sup>TM</sup>), in the structured bandit setting, instead of having an independent mean $\mu_k$ per action (represented as the x-axis on figure 5.1), our actions are now represented by features $\mathcal{X}$ and our expected reward is a function of these features $f: \mathcal{X} \mapsto \mathbb{R}$.
 Now the 'player' of the bandit has access to this action space $\mathcal{X}$ and at each episode $t$ we take an action $\mathcal{X}_t$ and we observe a reward sampled from a distribution which expected payoff is given by $f(\mathcal{X}_t)$.

 ### Capturing structure